But Mary treasured up all these things and pondered them in her heart (Luke 2:19 NIV).

 Friend to Friend

-I had a dream Joseph.
-And I don’t understand it not really.
-But think it was about a birthday celebration for our Son.
-Well I think that’s what it was about.
+I had a dream, Joseph.
+And I don’t understand it, not really.
+But I think it was about a birthday celebration for our Son.
+Well, I think that’s what it was about.
 People had been preparing for about six weeks.
 They had decorated their house, bought new clothes, gone shopping many times, and bought elaborate gifts.
 But it was peculiar though because you see, the gifts weren’t for our Son.
 They wrapped them in beautiful paper and tied them with lovely bows and stacked them under a tree.
 Yes!
 A tree, Joseph, right in their house.
 They decorated a tree.

 Everything was beautiful, Joseph.
 Everyone was full of cheer.
 But it made me want to cry.
 How sad for Jesus, not to be wanted at His own birthday celebration.
 I’m glad that it was only a dream.
-What if it would have been true?
+What if it were true?

 What if it had been true?
 This story pierced my heart because in my home growing up, it was true.
 My childhood was a cauldron of violent arguments, alcohol inflamed fights, and long passages of passive aggressive silence.
 My parents were a mess, and their children were even messier.